nonnenmacher/fof/docs/manual/en-US/chapters/packages/keyfeatures.md

 Some of the key features / highlights of FOF:

-**Convention over configuration, Rails style**.
-Instead of having to painstakingly code every single bit of your component, it's sufficient to use our naming conventions, inspired by Ruby on Rails conventions.
+###Convention over configuration, Rails style.
+Instead of having to
+painstakingly code every single bit of your component, it's sufficient to use our naming conventions, inspired by Ruby on Rails conventions.
 For example, if you have com\_example, the foobar view will read from